-John 14:6: "Jesus said to him, 'I AM [ego eimi] the way [ha hodos]...
-[This is a very interesting statement.] ...and the Truth, and the life...
-[Very profound!
-And in that one simple statement.
-Jesus tells you how to have eternal life-must be through Him.] ...no one comes to the Father except through Me."
+John 14:6: "Jesus said to him, 'I AM [ego eimi] the Way ['ha hodos'] and the Truth, and the Life..."
+Very profound!
+In that one simple statement Jesus tells you how to have eternal life-must be through Him!

-Next time you hear some say, 'Well, all these other religions are worshipping God, but, you know, they're all going whatever way their going to go.'
+"...no one comes to the Father except through Me" (v 6).
+Next time you hear some say, 'Well, all these other religions are worshipping God, but, you know, they're all going whatever way they're going to go.'
 The Buddhist do it one way and the Christians do it another way and the Mohammads do it another way.

-Jesus said, 'NO ONE comes to the Father but through Me.'
-A very dogmatic statement, especially when you think that after He said, 'I AM the Way, I AM the Truth, I AM the Life-and NO ONE comes to the Father but by Me!'
+Jesus said, "...no one comes to the Father but through Me."
+A very dogmatic statement, especially when you think that after He said, "...I AM the Way, I AM the Truth, I AM the Life..."
 That's what you would call a 'heavy-weight' statement.

 This is why I've said the book of John is just a fantastic book.
-There are so many things in it, and there are so many tremendous things in the book of John, and yet, it is one of the most misunderstood by those who profess Christianity.
+There are so many things in it, and there are so many tremendous things, and yet, it is one of the most misunderstood by those who profess Christianity.
 And the thing I like about the book of John is the re-proving.
-You start out with a basic truth and then you move to the next one, and then you move to the next one, and you come right back where you began.
+You start out with a basic Truth and then you move to the next one, and then you move to the next one, and you come right back where you began.
 Remember how I started out:

 - The Word

 - the Truth

 - the sanctifying through Your Word

 - Your Word is Truth

-- Christ is the Word.
+- Christ is the Word

 There you go, each one of these right around.
 It's really fantastic how it all fits together.
-And just like we found in the Epistle of 1-John, it just really fits together in a beautiful package.
+Just like we found in the Epistle of 1st John, it just really fits together in a beautiful package.